awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-eventbridge-event.md

 # Create a Contact Lens rule that generates an EventBridge event<a name="contact-lens-rules-eventbridge-event"></a>

-In real\-time or post\-call, you can get events and use them to trigger subsequent notifications or alerts, or aggregate reports outside of Amazon Connect\.
+In real\-time or post\-call/chat, you can get events and use them to trigger subsequent notifications or alerts, or aggregate reports outside of Amazon Connect\.
 There's a lot you can do with this data\.
 For example:
 + Get real\-time alerts in a QuickSight dashboard\.
 + Create aggregated reported outside of Amazon Connect\.
 + Join data with your CRM\.